 If the doctor can, they will issue a medical certificate showing the cause of death and a formal notice explaining how to get the death registered at the local register office.
 Normally, a death must be registered within five days.

 You should begin the funeral arrangements and will want to let immediate family and close friends know.
 Other people you might inform include the deceased's employers or business partners, landlord and any religious adviser.

-Try to find a copy of their will, as this should name the 'executor(s)' who will be responsible for looking after the financial side of things.
+Try to find a copy of their will, as this should name the 'executor(s)' who will be responsible for looking after the financial and legal side of things.
 The executors are normally relatives, good friends or professional advisers such as the family solicitor.